fasrc/slurm-scripts/README.md

   input file provided as a command line argument.
 And, perform rsync --dry-run on that path.
 The input file must contain absolute paths with no header
-* purge-checked-paths.sbatch: Used for submitting a batch job for checking if a path exists in an input file provided as a command line argument.
+* purge-checked-paths.sbatch: Used for submitting a batch job, on the test cluster, for checking if a path exists in an input file provided as a command line argument.
 And, delete that path using the rsync command.
 The input file must contain absolute paths with no header

 ### prunedb